The Iron Lady (film): Production

 Filming began in the UK on 31 December 2010, and the film was released in late 2011.

-In preparation for her role, Streep sat through a session at the House of Commons in January 2011 to observe British MPs in action.
+In preparation for her role, Streep sat through a session at the House of Commons of Parliament in January 2011 to observe British MPs in action.
 Extensive filming took place at the neogothic Manchester Town Hall.

 Streep said: "The prospect of exploring the swathe cut through history by this remarkable woman is a daunting and exciting challenge.
 I am trying to approach the role with as much zeal, fervour and attention to detail as the real Lady Thatcher possesses – I can only hope my stamina will begin to approach her own."

-NPR commentator Robert Seigel and Thatcher biographer John Campbell accused writer Abi Morgan and star Meryl Streep of having the most say in the film's production and dictating some historical inaccuracies, such as the film's photography showing no other woman serving in the House of Commons during the time Thatcher was serving, with the hopes of presenting a different image of Thatcher to the film's American audience.
+NPR commentator Robert Seigel and Thatcher biographer John Campbell accused writer Abi Morgan and star Meryl Streep of using their influence to dictate some historical inaccuracies, such as showing no other women serving in the House of Commons during Thatcher's time, hoping to present a more sympathetic image of Thatcher to the film's American audience.